tuture-dev/docs/reference/cli-commands.md

 1. Check if Git is installed on your machine.
 If not, Tuture will stop and output error message.

 2. Check if current working directory is a Git repo.
 If you are not in a Git repo and `-y` option is not given, Tuture will ask for confirmation on whether you would like to initialize one.
 If your answer is no, Tuture will abort this command.
-Otherwise, Tuture will run `git init` in cwd and move on.
+Otherwise, Tuture will run `git init` in current working directory and move on.

 3. Prompt you to answer following questions (if `-y` or `--yes` option is not given):